Varun583/Masters-Thesis/README.md

 # Masters-Thesis
 The repository contains the code used to obtain the results for my Master's thesis on Extended Bradley-Terry Models.
-Models have been built on sporting tournaments data, which are available in the 'Data' folder.
+Models have been built on sporting tournaments' data, which are available in the 'Data' folder.
 Some of the relevant graphs can be found in the 'Images' folder.

 R packages required: dplyr and ggplot2